raspberrypilearning/3D-scene/en/step_5.md

 Consider how many layers you will have, and add blocks that will allow your sprites to change between the layers as above.

+**Tip: Treat layers like rows:** Think about layers as rows you can create to order your sprites from front to back and put them all in the right order.

+Once you know which sprites you would like to go on top, you can do this by having a sprite `go to front`{:class="block3looks"} or `go to back`{:class="block3looks"} layer, and stepping into the right position through the layers.

+--- /collapse ---

 --- collapse ---
 ---
-title: Treat layers like rows
+title: Order your sprites in multiple layers
 ---
-**Tip:** Think about layers as rows you can create to order your sprites from front to back and put them all in the right order.

-Once you know which sprites you would like to go on top, you can do this by having a sprite `go to front`{:class="block3looks"} or `go to back`{:class="block3looks"} layer, and stepping into the right position through the layers.

---- /collapse ---

 Have a look at how this project orders each of the sprites from front to back by using `Go backward X layers`{:class="block3looks"} to create the feeling that the number 6 is 'at the back', while the number 1 is 'at the front':

 **Numbered Layers**: [See inside](https://scratch.mit.edu/projects/445055782/editor){:target="_blank"}